 It’s an unfortunate fact that the internet is full of scammers and pirates who are more than happy to pass off other people’s material as their own.

-Copyrighting your book ensures that nobody starts selling illegal copies of your book online.
-It ensures that the government knows that this work was produced by you and nobody else has the right to copy it without your permission.
+Even if you take no action, you automatically have a copyright to any original work.
+However, registering your book’s copyright ensures that the government knows that this work was produced by you and nobody else has the right to copy it without your permission.

-Copyrighting does cost money, but not a lot—all it takes is $35 and an online form and you’re set!
+Copyrighting does cost money, but not a lot—all it takes is $35 and an online form.

 Familiarize yourself with the registration process before you plan on publishing.
 The U.S. Copyright Office strongly recommends that you register your work within three months of publication, so it’s best to be prepared.